THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

 Lady Buddha Pavilion, Copyright © Cooltourismical.com

 A short walk down the stairs nearby will take you to Linh Ung (“wishes answered miraculously”) Pagoda, one of the three holiest in Da Nang.
-And the oldest of them, dating back to the 19th century.
-First place on this mountain to have ever had a Buddhist practicing monk.
+And the oldest of them!
+This building on Marble Mountains dates back to the 19th century. ant it’s the first place on the mountains to have ever had a Buddhist practicing monk.
 The name of the pagoda was given by the the 10th king of the Nguyen Dynasty, Thanh Thai.

-From the roof, stone dragons and phoenixes try, with no chance at all, to take flight.
+From the roof, stone dragons and phoenixes try, with no chance at all, to fly away.
+Pretty cool, huh?

 🔍 Viewpoints